belgattitude/soluble-japha/doc/index.md

 over REST for scenarios where a reasonable number of methods calls is intended and where you want to keep control of the code on the PHP side.

+!!! tip
+    Be sure to read the [optimizations](./language_optimizations.md) techniques* while developing with the bridge.

 ## Support